 Mayo Clinic.
 Joel was an original, if slightly off-beat character, who combined

 his professional endeavours with a quirky sense of humour.

-Like many of his vintage, following his education Joel was conscripted into the army during the early 1960s.
-There he proved to be a popular and likable individual.
-As evidenced by these photos in late 1964, he enjoyed socialising and playing guitar for his friends and colleagues.
+Like many of his vintage, following his education, Joel was conscripted into the army during the early 1960s.
+There, he proved to be a popular and likeable individual.
+As evidenced by these photos in late 1964, he enjoyed socialising and playing the guitar for his friends and colleagues.

 Following demob in 1965, Joel moved to northern

 up a job as a lab technician at university in San Francisco, putting to good use a degree

 in Zoology and his interest in natural sciences.

 It was during his studies that Joel met Sandra Good, a student at San Francisco State College.
 With the pair mingling in various collegiate circles, they met through mutual friends and quickly hit it off.
 For a while, things appeared promising.
 Their respective families shared in this happiness; Joel spending time at the Good family house in Boulder Creek, and in later years at the Pugh's home over in Minnesota.